stolostron/console-api/CONTRIBUTING.md

 npm run lint
 ```

-Now, you can follow the [getting started guide](./README.md#getting-started) to work with the open-cluster-management application-ui repository.
+Now, you can follow the [getting started guide](./README.md#getting-started) to work with the open-cluster-management console-api repository.